AqibHafeez473/docker_installation_shellscript/README.md

 # docker_installation_shellscript
- A shell script for automated Docker installation on  ubuntu Linux
+ A shell script for automated Docker installation on  Ubuntu Linux
+ # **Prerequisites**